robbywaxman/GDAFinalProject/README.md

 2. Autoencoder models (feed forward & variational) are trained and embeddings are generated in this [notebook](https://github.com/robbywaxman/GDAFinalProject/blob/main/levine-autoencoders.ipynb).
 Please note that this notebook was run on kaggle.com, and so the relative paths are not correct with respect to this repository.
 3. Figures to visualize embeddings by each algorithm are generated in this [notebook](https://github.com/robbywaxman/GDAFinalProject/blob/main/LevineEmbeddingFigureGeneration.ipynb).
 4. Random Forest performance on samusik01 is available in this [notebook](https://github.com/robbywaxman/GDAFinalProject/blob/main/Metrics/RandomForestMetrics.ipynb).
-5. KNN performance on samusik01 is available in this [notebook](https://github.com/robbywaxman/GDAFinalProject/blob/main/Metrics/KNNMetrics.ipynb).
+5. KNN performance on levine is available in this [notebook](https://github.com/robbywaxman/GDAFinalProject/blob/main/Metrics/KNNMetrics.ipynb).
-6. SVM performance on samusik01 is available in this [notebook](https://github.com/robbywaxman/GDAFinalProject/blob/main/Metrics/SVMMetrics.ipynb).
+6. SVM performance on levine is available in this [notebook](https://github.com/robbywaxman/GDAFinalProject/blob/main/Metrics/SVMMetrics.ipynb).
 7. Analysis of local data structure & algorithm runtimes is available in this [notebook](https://github.com/robbywaxman/GDAFinalProject/blob/main/Metrics/PearsonCorrelation_with_Runtimes_Calculations.ipynb).
 Plots are generated in this [notebook](https://github.com/robbywaxman/GDAFinalProject/blob/main/Metrics/PearsonCorrelationSubsampleMetrics.ipynb).
 8. Analysis of preservation of pairwise distances is available in this [notebook](https://github.com/robbywaxman/GDAFinalProject/blob/main/Metrics/Pairwise%20Distances.ipynb).
 9. Analysis of mutual information is available in this [notebook](https://github.com/robbywaxman/GDAFinalProject/blob/main/Metrics/MutualInfo.ipynb).